tasmota/docs/docs/Rules.md

-System#Init<a id="SystemInit"></a>|occurs once after restart before Wi-Fi and MQTT are initialized System#Save<a id="SystemSave"></a>|executed just before a planned restart Time#Initialized<a id="TimeInitialized"></a>|once when NTP is initialized and time is in sync Time#Initialized>120|once, 120 seconds after NTP is initialized and time is in sync Time#Minute<a id="TimeMinute"></a>|every minute Time#Minute\|5|every five minutes Time#Minute=241|every day once at 04:01 (241 minutes after midnight)
+System#Init<a id="SystemInit"></a>|occurs once after restart before Wi-Fi and MQTT are initialized System#Save<a id="SystemSave"></a>|executed just before a planned restart Time#Initialized<a id="TimeInitialized"></a>|once when NTP is initialized and time is in sync Time#Minute<a id="TimeMinute"></a>|every minute Time#Minute\|5|every five minutes Time#Minute=241|every day once at 04:01 (241 minutes after midnight)